TPei/tritch/README.md

 ![Landing Page](app/assets/images/landing.png)

-Continuous async Api Querying will probably be done using [Sidekiq](http://sidekiq.org/) DB could be relational, for the time being we will use the default rails sqlite3 database.
+Continuous async Api Querying will probably be done using [Sidekiq](http://sidekiq.org/)

+DB could be relational, for the time being we will use the default rails sqlite3 database.

+Visualization might be done using [HighCharts](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+But that depends on the licensing...

 ##Mantra: Skinny everything!
 * Thin controllers, thin models, reusable layers in between.